ibm-cloud-docs/containers/container_index.md

 And what is a cluster?
 A cluster is a set of resources, worker nodes, networks, and storage devices that keep apps highly available.
 After you have your cluster, then you can deploy your apps in containers.

-Before you begin, you must have a Pay-As-You-Go or Subscription [{{site.data.keyword.Bluemix_notm}} account](https://console.bluemix.net/registration/) to create a free cluster.
+Before you begin, you must have a Trial, Pay-As-You-Go, or Subscription [{{site.data.keyword.Bluemix_notm}} account](https://console.bluemix.net/registration/) to create a free cluster.

+**What {{site.data.keyword.Bluemix_notm}} account type should I get?** With Pay-As-You-Go and Subscription accounts, you can provision IBM Cloud infrastructure (SoftLayer) resources for your Kubernetes clusters and create one free cluster or standard clusters.
+With a Trial account, you can create one free, 21-day cluster but no standard clusters.
+After 21 days, your free cluster is deleted.
+To continue with Kubernetes clusters, create another free cluster until your Trial account ends, or upgrade your account to a Pay-As-You-Go or Subscription.
+{:tip}

 To create a free cluster: